thewtex/thesis/visualsonics_appendix/visualsonics_appendix.rst

   anesthesia systems, but this has been replaced with a water bath to image the excised tissues.

-VisualSonics is a Toronto, Canada company that manufactures high-frequency ultrasound imaging systems designed for pre-clinical research on small animal targets.
-Anatomical and real-time physiological imaging of mice and rats is possible with resolutions up to 30 μm and frame rates up 240 frames per second (fps).
-Primary features of the system are intended to allow longitudinal, non-invasive monitoring of anatomical and hemodynamic features as well as for theraputic intervention.
+VisualSonics (Toronto, Canada) manufactures high-frequency ultrasound imaging systems designed for pre-clinical research on small animal models.
+Anatomical and real-time physiological imaging of mice and rats is possible with resolutions up to 30 μm and frame rates up to 240 frames per second (fps).
+Primary features of the system are intended to allow longitudinal, non-invasive monitoring of anatomical and hemodynamic features as well as for therapeutic intervention.
 Some of these features include 2D B-Mode, 3D B-Mode with a stepper motor system, M-Mode, pulse-wave Doppler, power Doppler, tissue Doppler, and contrast agent imaging.
-An ancillary feature of the system is the output of radio-frequency (RF) raw data for basic analysis.
+An ancillary feature of the system is the output of radio-frequency (RF) data for analysis.
 In this section we describe methods to harness the RF output to perform advanced imaging research.

-The Vevo 770 system is the last generation of Vevo line systems that are designed around rotated single-element transducers; beginning with the Vevo 2100 and later, the transducers are high frequency linear array systems.
+The Vevo 770 system is the last generation of Vevo line systems that are designed around rotated single-element transducers; beginning with the Vevo 2100 and later systems, the transducers are a high frequency linear array design.
 The newer linear array transducer systems have better capabilities for pre-clinical imaging: a programmable transmit focus and dynamic receive focusing allow for a greater depth of field and better lateral resolution [Madsen2010]_.
 However, the single-element, high-frequency, wide bandwidth transducers of the Vevo 770 are desirable for the purpose of creating parametric ultrasound images.
-As discussed in Chapter 6 and Chapter 7, the simpler transducer geometry allows the system to be modeled during quantification of TM phantom acoustic properties.
-The same transducer can then be used in the collection of planar reflector, TM phantom, and tissue signals.
+As discussed in Chapter 6 and 7, the simpler transducer geometry allows the system to be modeled during quantification of tissue-mimicking (TM) phantom acoustic properties.
+The same transducer can then be used in the collection of planar reflector, TM phantom, and echo-signals from tissue.

 A photograph of the Vevo 770 imaging system is shown in |vs_plaque_system| with a close-up of the transducer assembly in |vs_plaque_transducer|.
 The single